Dropbox Not Syncing – How To Fix

 Unfortunately, however, Dropbox does have one glaring flaw: sometimes the synchronization mechanism, which makes sure that your local files and cloud files are both the same and up-to-date, fails.
 When this happens, your cloud files just won’t sync up with the computer.
 This is a minor but annoying problem, especially if you are using Dropbox to collaborate with other people or if you work on the same files from multiple devices.

 When your files just don’t seem to be syncing, it can be very frustrating.
 Fortunately, there are a few ways to find out what’s wrong with Dropbox.

 Fixes for Dropbox Not Syncing

 As with all troubleshooting, we will begin with the most basic checks and work towards the more complex.
 Perform each step in order and retest after each one.
-Then move on to the next only if the preceding step doesn’t fix the problem.
+Then move on to the next solution only if the preceding step doesn’t fix the problem.